T. J. Duckett: Personal life

-T.J. has recently started New World Flood, a non-profit organization that goes into schools and teaches kids how they can start a flood of community service and kind acts in their school, town, city, and world.
+In 2012, he started a nonprofit printing company for t-shirts and other clothing items.
+In 2017, he started New World Flood, a non-profit organization that goes into schools and teaches kids how they can start a flood of community service and kind acts in their school, town, city, and world.

-In 2012, he started a nonprofit printing company for T-shirts and other clothing items.
+Duckett's cousin Mazi Smith plays defensive tackle in the NFL.